hansa-lallu/Bookmark-manager/README.md

  So I can keep a list of all my bookmarks
  I want to show a list of my bookmarks

+ As a user
+ So I can keep my bookmarks up to date
+ I would like to add a new bookmark

  # Domain model

  ![Domain model diagram](https://github.com/makersacademy/course/blob/master/bookmark_manager/images/bookmark_manager_1.png?raw=true)